 With the aim of fostering connections from day one, the Graduate School of Communication and Design at Universidad ORT Uruguay a welcome event for the class of 2026.

-The main objective was to provide an initial opportunity for students to meet, fostering the development of meaningful connections from the start of the course, and to introduce tools that would enable them to navigate their graduate studies in a sustainable manner.
+The main objective was to provide an initial opportunity for students to meet, fostering the development of meaningful connections from the start of the course, and to introduce tools that would enable them to navigate their graduate studies successfully.

 An approach focused on self-leadership